ANDCare is a nurse practitioner-led service offering Advance Care Planning, in-home palliative care and health education on the Northern Beaches.

 Kelly is also a skilled care coordinator, bringing together physical, psychological, social, and spiritual dimensions into cohesive, person-centred plans.
 She works collaboratively with individuals, families, and healthcare providers to ensure care is aligned with each person’s values.

-As an advocate for compassionate, community-led care, Kelly is an active member of Compassionate Communities Australia, dedicated to building a culture where conversations about dying, death, and planning ahead are normal, supportive, and empowering.
+As an advocate for compassionate, community-led care, Kelly is an active member of Compassionate Communities Australia, dedicated to fostering a community where conversations about dying, death, and planning ahead are normal, supportive, and empowering.

 What is a Nurse Practitioner?